Eschatologue/CM_wiki/docs/equipment/armour.md

 ### Light, Medium, or Heavy Armour

-If you wear Light, Medium, or Heavy armour and lack training with it, you have **:d20-disadv: Disadvantage**{ .em } on any D20 Test that involves Strength or Dexterity, and you can't cast spells.
+If you wear Light, Medium, or Heavy armour and lack training with it, you have **:d20-disadv: Disadvantage**{ .d20 } on any D20 Test that involves Strength or Dexterity, and you can't cast spells.

 ### Shield